AdobeDocs/audience-manager-learn.en/help/web-implementation/how-to-identify-your-partner-id-or-subdomain.md

 ---
-title: How to identify your Audience Manager Partner ID or Subdomain
+title: How to identify your partner ID or subdomain
-description: When implementing some Experience Cloud features, you need to know what your Audience Manager “Partner ID” is (also sometimes referred to as your “client ID” or “Subdomain”).
-In this video, we will show you two places you can get this ID in the Audience Manager UI.
+description: Learn how to identify your partner ID or subdomain when implementing some Experience Cloud features, and about two places you can get this ID in the Audience Manager UI.
 feature: Implementation Basics
 topics:
 activity: implement